PVC clothing

 usually consist of a backing woven from polyester fibers with a surface coating of shiny plastic.
 The plastic layer itself is typically a blend of PVC and polyurethane (PU), with 100% PVC producing a stiff fabric with a glossy shine and 100% PU producing a stretchy fabric with a silky shine (see PU laminate).

 A manufacturer's label may say, for example, 67% polyester, 33% polyurethane for a fabric that contains no PVC; or 80% polyvinyl chloride, 20% polyurethane with mention of the polyester backing omitted.
+PVC clothing is a highly resistant material and waterproof.
 PVC can be produced in bright colors (black, red, white, blue, orange, pink, silver, striped, etc.), adding visual appeal to the physical sensations produced by wearing the material.

 History

 Plastics have been used in clothing since their invention, particularly in raincoats.
 The use of PVC in clothing became established during the fashion trends of the 1960s and early 1970s.
 The fashion designers of the time regarded PVC as the ideal material with which to design futuristic clothes.
 Boots, raincoats, dresses and other PVC garments were made in diverse colors as well as transparent, and to some degree they were worn in public.
 PVC clothes were often seen in films and TV series such as The Avengers.
 Shiny plastic clothing has since become the object of PVC fetishism.

-In the mid-1990s, clothes made of PVC became a part of young people's fashions, particularly in jackets, skirts and trousers, and they also appeared in the media.
-During the mid-1990s it was not uncommon to see presenters, models, actresses, actors, singers and other celebrities wearing PVC clothes on TV and in magazines.
+In the mid-late 1990s, clothes made of PVC became a part of young people's fashions, particularly in jackets, skirts and trousers, and they also appeared in the media.
+During the mid-late 1990s it was not uncommon to see presenters, models, actresses, actors, singers and other celebrities wearing PVC clothes on TV and in magazines.
 As the fashion cycle continues, PVC clothing has again appeared in mainstream street fashion and it continues to be a central part of the fetish scene.

 Fashion designers such as Jean Paul Gaultier, Yves Saint Laurent, Pierre Cardin and André Courrèges have used PVC in their collections.
 Since 2010, PVC has been used for both female and male fashion.